-The Prospectus of the North Beds Golf Club (undated but presumably from 1890 or 1891) can be found at the Bedfordshire Archives and Records Service (http://bedsarchives.bedford.gov.uk/ArchivesAndRecordOffice.aspx) in Francis Pym’s commonplace book, ref.
-PM3009.
+The Prospectus of the North Beds Golf Club (undated but presumably from 1890 or 1891) reproduced by permission of Bedfordshire Archives, from Francis Pym’s commonplace book, ref.
+PM3009, page 42.

 For more information on North Beds Golf Club see: http://www.golfsmissinglinks.co.uk/index.php/england/central-east/bedfordshire/561-beds-north-bedfordshire-golf-club-biggleswade

 In 1928 Tom Moore and Fred Levitt started to practice golf on Biggleswade Common in anticipation of re-forming a golf club.
-This lead to a public meeting on 18/12/29 being called by the committee of the recently formed Mid Beds Golf Club.
+This lead to a public meeting on 18/12/1929 being called by the committee of the recently formed Mid Beds Golf Club.
 And a Ladies Section appears also to have been formed on 18/12/1929.

 Mid Beds Golf Club had originally been the name of the club that was formed in 1912 and which played at Clapham, North of Bedford (not far from where the unrelated Bedford Golf Club played between 1891 and 1895).
-However, agreement was reached that the Clapham club should change its name to Bedford and County Golf Club and that the club formed in 1929 and playing on Biggleswade Common should henceforth be known as Mid Beds Golf Club.
+However, at least by 1926 the Clapham club had changed its name to Bedford and County Golf Club and so the club formed in 1929 and playing on Biggleswade Common was able to call itself Mid Beds Golf Club.

 At the public meeting, Mr Dudley Stewart Redman, the Club Captain, stated that the committee had engaged a groundsman, who had begun to lay out the course, and it was hoped that it would be open for play in May.
 Already 61 gentlemen and 29 ladies had put their names forward for membership.
 The pavilion at Furzen Hall was being removed and was to be re-sited at the Potton Road entrance to the Common and also extended.